mrismanaziz/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Where do you learn to make banana splits?
+At sundae school.